Ambrym

 Ambrym is a volcanic island in Malampa Province in the archipelago of Vanuatu.
-Volcanic activity on the island includes lava lakes in two craters near the summit.
+It is located near the center of the archipelago of Vanuatu, and also hosts one of the most active volcanoes in the world, which includes lava lakes in two craters near the summit.
+It is currently the least populous island in the country.

 Etymology

 Ambrym (also known as Ambrin, "ham rim" in the Ranon language) was allegedly named by Captain Cook, who is said to have anchored off there in 1774.
 In fact, his expedition never touched Ambrym.

 Geography

-Located near the center of the Vanuatuan archipelago, Ambrym is roughly triangular in shape, about 50 km wide.
+Located near the center of the Vanuatu archipelago, Ambrym is roughly triangular in shape, about 50 km wide.
 With 677.7 km2 of surface area, it is the fifth largest island in the country.
 The summit at the centre of the island is dominated by a desert-like caldera, which covers an area of 100 km2.
 With the exception of human settlements, the rest of the island is covered by a dense jungle.

 Important Bird Area

 The western part of the island, comprising 17,605 ha of forest, together with gardens around habitation, has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of Vanuatu megapodes, Tanna fruit doves, red-bellied fruit doves, grey-eared honeyeaters, cardinal myzomelas, fan-tailed gerygones, long-tailed trillers, streaked fantails, Melanesian flycatchers, buff-bellied monarchs and Vanuatu white-eyes.